AlexanderWillner/deepl-alfred-workflow2/README.md

 ## Usage

-To activate this workflow use the default keyword ```dl```, enter the passage you wanna get translated and end the input with ```.```.
+To activate this workflow use the default keyword ```dl```, enter the passage you wanna get translated and end the input with ```.``` (not needed if you've an API key).
 The source language will be inferred automatically and the target language can be configured.

 ![Search](Screenshot-Search.png)